 DAY 14-21: Color clears, discharge and swelling almost gone, bitch may act receptive, but is still snappy.
 Count 58-62 days for puppies!

 TESTAPE: There are always exceptions to the rule.
 Some bitches will mate and conceive as late as 22 days.
 Another way to check if the bitch is receptive is to use Testape reactions.
 Put discharge from the bitch on the Testape.
-It will go from yellow, to yellow with a green edge, on to yellow green and light blue green.
-When the bitch is ready to breed, the ovulation pad will turn (pink to blue/black/purple/burgundy) somewhere between the 9th and 12th day.
+When the bitch is ready to breed, the ovulation pad will turn (pink to blue/black/purple/burgundy) somewhere between the 9th and 12th day (as depicted below).
 That is ovulation.
-Once bred, the tape will reverse colors back to light yellow.
+(Colors of Testape may vary according to the manufacturer.)

 Dogs ejaculate over a period of time, which is why nature designed the “tie”.
 The male is at the bitch’s mercy until she releases him.
 (On another note: If you want to break a tie, one might turn the male back around into the normal mounting position and push his rear in carefully.
 This often “unlocks” the tie.
 If after breeding the penis will not return into the prepuce, call the vet for advice.

 There are volumes of books on the subject of Canine Reproduction but it really shouldn’t be that complicated.
 Dogs have been doing it for centuries.
 If you aren’t lucky enough to have a successful breeder to mentor you like I had so long ago, this should help and you can find out all about the Mechanics Of Mating in this section.
 There are many misconceptions about getting the bitch pregnant.
 Craig White, DVM, M.S enlightens dog breeders about Speedy Sperm and elevating the bitch's hindquarters.